Dibang Valley district: History

 In June 1980, Dibang Valley district was created out of part of Lohit district.
 On 16 December 2001, Dibang Valley district was bifurcated into Dibang Valley district and Lower Dibang Valley district.

 Geography

 The Dibang River originates in the mountains of Arunachal Pradesh and flows through the length of the valley which is named after it.
 The Dibang has multiple tributaries and only once it debouches into the plains is it called by its name.
-Some of the major rivers of Dibang Valley District are: Ahui, Emra, Mathun, Dri, Tangon, Ithun, and Ange.
+Some of the major rivers of Dibang Valley District are the Ahui, Emra, Mathun, Dri, Tangon, Ithun, and Ange.
 The capital of this district, Anini, is the northernmost district capital in Northeast India.
 This district contains the northernmost point of Northeast India.

 Transport

 The 2000 km proposed Mago-Thingbu to Vijaynagar Arunachal Pradesh Frontier Highway along the McMahon Line, (will intersect with the proposed East-West Industrial Corridor Highway) will pass through this district, alignment map of which can be seen here and here.